 My main inspiration is nature.
 I trust nature more than anything else.
 Our body is a perfect machine and if we feed it with the right fuel it gives its best.
 The human body heals itself if given the right food and nourishment.
 That concept scales out to human relationships, the environment, and if you think about it, to everything else.
 Nature is our biggest gift.
 Animals are angels on Earth, if you haven’t realized that, you need to.
 Plants are everyday miracles, their seeds, fruits, and flowers.

 Show a child how a plant sprouts and they will see the miracle.

 What do you see as the future of Whole Food, Plant-based living?

 Without wanting to sound idealistic, whole food, plant-based living is the future.
 People are waking up to a new reality because of everything that is going on, some, for decades now.
 More and more people will see that their health is in their hands, not in anybody else’s hands.
-For some reason we believe that something external or someone else is in charge of our wellbeing, our future, our spirituality, our success, etc. But we need to realize that we in fact come equipped with the whole package—state-of-the-art.
+For some reason we believe that something external or someone else is in charge our wellbeing, our future, our spirituality, our success, etc. But we need to realize that we in fact come equipped with the whole package—state-of-the-art.
 We just don’t have a manual so we need to discover it the right way, understand it, and maintain it.
-I see a bright, bright future for plant-based living, and I will definitely do my best so that that future is today.
+I see a bright, bright future for plant-based living, and I will definitely do my best so that future is today.